bcrowell/bcrowell.github.io/moving_through_spacetime_at_c/index.md

 So in all these cases, there is a problem because not only are these authors referring to something as a velocity that isn't called a velocity in standard terminology, but the thing they're talking about doesn't transform as a vector.
 This lays a bad foundation for students, who will see a needlessly complicated story in which there is no consistency in how various quantities behave under a Lorentz boost.
+If it's not obvious to you that this could be a real problem, take a look at old college textbooks from the 50's and 60's, such as the Berkeley Physics Series.
+You get all kinds of nasty stuff such as relativistic mass (rather than invariant mass), transverse acceleration, and longitudinal acceleration.
+It really does come off looking very complicated to the student when presented that way.

 [Ben Crowell](http://lightandmatter.com/area4author.html), 2022 Dec.
 18